-Last year a real-life county parks department in Washington state sponsored a contest that sounded like just the sort of thing Amy Poehler would dream up on Parks and Rec: Transform a surplus cargo container into a permanent campground cabin.
+A few years ago, a county parks department in Washington state sponsored a contest that sounded like something Amy Poehler would dream up on Parks and Rec: Transform a surplus cargo container into a permanent campground cabin.
 And make it cozy.

-The winner, Seattle-based HyBrid Architecture, already has a Cargotecture line of re-purposed shipping containers—perhaps you saw last year's Sunset Idea House in northern California?
-For Kings County's Toit-MacDonald Park campground, HyBrid's cabin is designed to sleep four and will have a kitchenette.
+The winner, Seattle's HyBrid Architecture, already had a Cargotecture line of repurposed shipping containers—one of them had been installed on the Sunset Magazine campus in Northern California as the 2011 Sunset Idea House.
+HyBrid's award-winning cabin for Kings County's Toit-MacDonald Park campground was designed to sleep four and has a kitchenette.
 And it's portable, so it can be moved to different locations in the county's 26,000 acres of parkland.

-Above: This Cargotecture cabin is already in use as a guesthouse on a rural property near Seattle.
-Says HyBrid Architecture's principal and co-founder Joel Egan, "These containers are fun, emotional, curious, and durable."
+Above: This Cargotecture cabin is used as a guesthouse on a rural property near Seattle.
+Says HyBrid's principal and co-founder Joel Egan, "These containers are fun, emotional, curious, and durable."
 Image via HyBrid Architecture.
-N.B.: For another cargo container house, see "The Architect is In: Container as Guest House.")

-Above: Under construction.
-Soon to be a cabin, the former cargo container has its windows cut, its door installed, and its exterior brushed clean.
-Next the interior and windows will be framed.
+Above: A former cargo container on its way to becoming a cabin: The windows have been cut, the door installed, and the exterior cleaned.
+Next the interior will be framed and windows installed.
 Image by Kings County Parks, via Flickr.

-Above: HyBrid Architecture collaborated with Sunset Magazine last year to install the Nomade C192.
-It's a 192-square-foot container home.
+Above: HyBrid Architecture collaborated with Sunset Magazine to install the Nomade C192—a 192-square-foot container home.
 Image via Sunset.

-Above: These doors on the Sunset Idea House open to a deck and let air and light flow through.
+Above: The doors on the Sunset Idea House open onto a deck, and let air and light flow through.
 Image via Sunset.

-Above: The C192 has a small kitchen, living space, and built-in-bedding.
-Joel Egan describes it: "It's a rough shell on the outside, comfortable space on the inside."
-Image via Sunset.
+Above: The C192 has a small kitchen, a living space, and built-in beds.
+Joel Egan describes it as "a rough shell on the outside, comfortable space on the inside."
+Photograph via Sunset.